 There are plenty of ways to cook up winter squash.
 Here we cover the three easiest and most common.
-They work wonderfully whether you have a butternut squash, an acorn squash, a spaghetti squash, a pumpkin...really any winter squash.
+They work wonderfully whether you have butternut squash, an acorn squash, a spaghetti squash, a pumpkin, or any winter squash.

 How to Bake or Roast Winter Squash

 Preheat oven to 375 F. Cut off any stem end the squash may have.
 Cut the squash in half lengthwise.
 Use a large soup spoon or a melon baller to scoop and discard the seeds and the fibrous stuff that grows around them.
 Lightly oil or butter a baking sheet or pan.
 Place the squash halves cut-side-down on the sheet and bake until tender when pierced with a fork, which can take anywhere from 15 to 45 minutes depending on the type and size of the winter squash at hand.

 Roasting or baking works for all winter squashes and is a particularly good way to cook up a large number of winter squash.
 Once roasted, you can scoop out the tender squash from the peel and serve with butter and salt or sugar, or use it to make Mashed Squash or in recipes that call for cooked squash, such as this winter squash spice cake.

 Also, see specific instructions for roasting spaghetti squash and roasting pumpkins.

 How to Steam Winter Squash